 Currently, acupuncture often is used in combination with more traditional Western forms of therapy in an attempt to ease various ailments.
 This is why acupuncture is called complementary medicine.
 If you decide to try acupuncture, always look for a licensed or a medical acupuncturist.

-For more information about acupuncture at GHS, click here.
+For more information about acupuncture at Prisma Health, click here.

-Hong Zhang is an acupuncturist at GHS.
+Hong Zhang is an acupuncturist at Prisma Health.
 She is certified by the National Certification Commission for Acupuncture and Oriental Medicine and is a charter member of the South Carolina Oriental Medicine Association.
 She has more than 30 years of experience practicing acupuncture.